Augmented Probability Simulation Methods for Sequential Games: Introduction

+To make the presentation more concise, we focus on sequential games in which the supported agent makes a decision first, then observed by another agent who makes his own decision.
+These correspond to two-stage sequential defend-attack \citep{Brown:2006} or, more generally, to Stackelberg \citep{korzhyk} games.
+Their importance in the literature of security games \citep{sinhatambe,Zhuang:2007} and AML \citep{AMLARA} inspires our developments.
+It is also worth mentioning that such games are relevant in numerous other areas, from its original conception in business competition \citep{stackel} to automated driving systems \citep{yu2018human}.
+Although we focus on illustrating our methods in two stage defend-attack games, the framework conceptually extends to multi-stage sequential games, as sketched in our discussion and outlined in detail in the supplementary materials, including a demonstration for a three stage game.

-This paper presents a robust decision support framework with novel APS based computational algorithms for decision makers in non-cooperative sequential games.
-Sections \ref{sec:APS} and \ref{sec:ARA} provide approaches to approximate subgame perfect equilibria under complete information, assessing their robustness and, finally, approximate ARA solutions under incomplete information.
-A computational assessment and the solution of a cybersecurity case study are presented in Sections \ref{sec:time_comp} and \ref{sec:example2}.
-The paper concludes with a discussion in Section \ref{sec:disc}.
-The code to reproduce the results is available in a GitHub repository \citep{github}.
-Proofs of propositions, additional results and algorithms relevant in particular settings, as well as details of the cybersecurity case study, are presented in the appendices.
+The paper proceeds as follows.
+Sections \ref{sec:APS} and \ref{sec:ARA} present the key steps of the framework: approximating equilibria under complete information, assessing robustness of such equilibria and, finally, if necessary, approximating ARA solutions under incomplete information.
+A computational assessment is presented in Section \ref{sec:time_comp}, followed by a cybersecurity case study in Section \ref{sec:example2}.
+Section \ref{sec:disc} concludes with a discussion.
+An Appendix sketches key proofs.
+A \textit{Supplementary Materials} (SM) file presents additional results, algorithms, and details of the case study.
+Code to reproduce the results is available in a GitHub repository \citep{github}.